The way we communicate with others and with ourselves ultimately determines the quality of our lives, Anthony Robbins.

 Then, another year of silence, work, and pray passed by.
 The big day arrived, and yet again Father Prior affirmed: “Blessed be the Lord.”
 After him, the most senior monk added: “Let us give thanks to the Lord, our God.”
 And so on, and so forth.
 The young man was really annoyed because nobody was saying anything about practical matters.
 When finally he could talk, he exclaimed: “The beds are really uncomfortable!
 I can’t sleep well at night.”

-You guessed it!
+You’ve guessed it!
 Another year of silence, work, and pray passed by.
 As usual, the meeting started with Father Prior speech: “Blessed be the Lord.”
-The rest of the monks all followed the same script, they praised and thanked the Lord for his goodness and mercy.
-The young man could not grasp why nobody was talking about normal stuff, such as food, accommodation, and work.
+The rest of the monks all followed the same script, they praised and thanked the Lord for his goodness, holiness, and mercy.
+The young man could not understand why nobody was talking about normal stuff.
 So he announced his resignation: “I’m leaving now!”
 But this time, someone else replied to him: “I’m glad because you have not stopped protesting since you have been here!”